chaudanghuy/amazon_crawler/README.md

 This project consists of two main components:

 * **Backend**: A Python Flask API that crawls Amazon product data and reviews using Scrapy spiders.
-* **Frontend**: A React application that consumes the backend API to display crawled data to the user.
+* **Frontend**: A NodeJS application that consumes the backend API to display crawled data to the user.

 ## Features